3:00 – 3.05 PM

 3.50 – 4.00 PM

 The evaluation of methods and the success of optical interventions in a real-world population.
-Dr. Stephanie Kearney, PhD, Glasgow Caledonian University, Glasgow, UK
+Dr. Mhairi Day

 4.00 – 4.10 PM

 Myopia and strabismus.
-Dr Pilar Merino Sanz, MD, PhD, Department of Ophthalmology, Hospital Universitario Gregorio Marañón, Madrid, Spain; President of the Spanish Society of Strabismus and Pediatric Ophthalmology (SEEOP)
+Prof. Pilar Merino Sanz, MD, PhD, Department of Ophthalmology, Hospital Universitario Gregorio Marañón, Madrid, Spain; President of the Spanish Society of Strabismus and Pediatric Ophthalmology (SEEOP)

 4.10 – 4.20 PM